Types of Fertilizers

 Before you spend lots of money on fertilizer, you might want to check and see if your soil actually needs the added nutrients.
 A soil test is the best way to determine this.
 Soil testing means sending a sample of your lawn’s soil to a laboratory to learn what levels of nutrients currently exist.
 The test results also provide recommendations on what you may need (in terms of pH, nitrogen, phosphorus, and potassium) to help your lawn and other plants be healthy and grow their best.
 Professional soil tests typically cost around $20, depending on how simple or complex of an analysis you want conducted.
 The soil report you receive will allow you to plan your next steps.

-Maryland University Extension has infomation and resources on how and why to test yoru soil and how to choose a soil testing lab.
+Maryland University Extension has information and resources on how and why to test your soil and how to choose a soil testing lab.
 The Virginia Tech Soil Testing Laboratory is affiliated with both Virginia Cooperative Extension and the School of Plant and Environmental Sciences, and analyzes soil samples submitted by the public and university researchers.
-Pennsylvania State University's Agricultural Analytical Services Laboratory provides a wide range of testing programs for soils, water, plants, biosolids and other agricultural materials.
+Penn State University’s Agricultural Analytical Services Laboratory provides a wide range of testing programs for soils, water, plants, biosolids and other agricultural materials.